Maurice Suckling: Patron of Nelson

-Suckling's sister Catherine had died on 26 December 1767, leaving behind three sons; William, Maurice, and Horatio.
+Suckling's sister Catherine Nelson had died on 26 December 1767, leaving behind three sons: William, Maurice, and Horatio.
 (Note: Syrett instead records Catherine's date of death as 26 June.)
 Suckling and his brother subsequently took an interest in promoting the careers of their nephews, and when Suckling took command of Raisonnable he brought Horatio with him, appointing him a midshipman.
 Suckling, who had told tales of his naval exploits to Horatio while on half pay, accepted him at the direct request of Nelson's father Edmund and did not himself think that it was the right choice, saying:

 What has poor Horatio done, who is so weak, that he should be sent to rough it out at sea?
 But let him come, and the first time we go into action a cannon ball may knock off his head and provide for him at once.

 Despite this attitude Suckling was happy to use his influence for Nelson's benefit; (Note: Alongside his wider support of Nelson's career Suckling would also provide him with a series of detailed instructions for managing and commanding a ship, ranging from keeping the magazine secure to how to stow hammocks.) he wrote him into Raisonnables books on 1 January 1771 rather than in March or April when Nelson actually joined the ship so that he could have several extra months of seniority.
 (Note: At the time of his official joining date Nelson was in fact still at school in Norfolk.)
 This was Nelson's first sea service although Raisonnable never left the Thames Estuary during Suckling's command, which ended with the de-escalation of tensions and the decommissioning of the ship.
 On 13 May Suckling was instead given command of the 74-gun ship of the line HMS Triumph, continuing to support Nelson by taking him with him to his new ship.
 Triumph was employed as a guard ship, and during Suckling's tenure she would spend time at Blackstakes, Sheerness, and Chatham.
 On 26 June Suckling was also appointed senior officer for his part of the Thames Estuary; he filled most of his time with paperwork regarding topics including naval discipline and the deployment of marine detachments.